 Drugs are available to treat most parasitic infections.

-Parasitic infections are common in rural or emerging areas of Africa, Asia, and Central and South America and are less common in industrialized areas.
+Most parasitic infections are more common in tropical and subtropical areas, and intestinal parasites are often linked to areas with inadequate sanitation.
 A person who visits such an area can unknowingly acquire a parasitic infection, and a doctor may not readily diagnose the infection when the person returns home.
 In the United States and other industrialized countries, parasitic infections tend to affect mainly immigrants, international travelers, and people with a weakened immune system (such as those who have AIDS or who taken drugs that suppress the immune system—called immunosuppressants).
 Parasitic infections may occur in places with poor sanitation and unhygienic practices (as occurs in some psychiatric hospitals and day care centers).

 Some parasites are common in the United States and other industrialized countries.
 Examples are pinworms and the protozoa that cause trichomoniasis (a sexually transmitted infection), toxoplasmosis, and intestinal infections, such as giardiasis and cryptosporidiosis.